IsaacScript/isaacscript/docs/publishing-to-the-workshop.md

 Isaac mods are published to the [Steam Workshop](https://steamcommunity.com/app/250900/workshop/), which allows others to easily download them.
 This is accomplished by running the "ModUploader.exe" tool provided with the game, which is located at `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\tools\ModUploader.exe`.

-However, for large mods, there are often other tasks that need to be performed before pushing the files to the Steam Workshop. `isaacscript` contains a `--publish` flag that may be useful to you.
+However, for large mods, there are often other tasks that need to be performed before pushing the files to the Steam Workshop. `isaacscript` contains a `publish` command that may be useful to you.
 It will perform the following steps:

 - Update all NPM dependencies (e.g. in the "package.json" file)
 - Bump the version in the "src/constants.ts" file (if it exists).